11 Norfolk cafés perfect for outdoor dining

 Sara's Tearooms, Great Yarmouth

-The family-run tearoom is based in the Pleasure Beach gardens, between the funfair and Merrivale Model Village.
+The family-run tearoom is based in the Pleasure Beach gardens, between the funfair and Merrivale Model Village, and reopens for the 2022 season on Saturday, March 26.

 It boasts two outdoor dining areas - its flower gardens and beach terrace, where diners have views across the sand out to sea.